 We organized the work per quarter, prioritizing stories in such a way that would not block each other, and starting with the ones that would allow us to reutilize the most material in further pages.

-OBJETIVE KEY RESULTS (OKR)
+OBJECTIVE KEY RESULTS (OKR)

 2nd Quarter